-Posted by Mark Reid on Friday, May 18, 2018 Under: Guest Motorcycle Articles
+Posted by Mark Reid on Friday, May 18, 2018 Under: Courier Service

 With internet sales on the increase the use of couriers has risen substantially in recent years.
 With the volumes they are now expected to cope with & demand for next day & overnight deliveries accounting for a high proportion of traffic, couriers are literally under immense pressure to deliver results whilst remaining competitive.
 Inevitably shortcuts are taken, often at the expense of the condition of the product in transit.